-12 May and 13 May 2004 were among the most memorable days of my life.

-Principal Leggett, the Art Centre, and the Art History and Chemistry Departments at

-Queen's had invited Isabel, Daniel, and me to a gala celebration, continuing my eightieth birthday festivities.
+May 12th and 13th, 2004 were among the most memorable days of my life.
+Principal Leggett, the Art Centre, the Art History and Chemistry Departments had invited Isabel, Daniel and me to a gala celebration, continuing my 80th birthday festivities.
 Those who know me will understand why.

-Sixty-four years earlier, on 12 May 1940, I had been picked up at the religious school of Middle Street Synagogue in Brighton to be interned for the next sixteen months.
-At the time, I did not realize that my months as a prisoner of war would give me a wonderful education and lead to my being admitted to Queen's University on 15 November 1941.
+Sixty-four years earlier, on May 12, 1940, I had been picked up at the religious school of Middle Street Synagogue in Brighton to be interned for the next 16 months.
+At the time I did not realize that my months as a prisoner of war would give me a wonderful education and lead to my being admitted to Queen's University on November 15, 1941.
 My connection to Queen's has been close ever since, particularly for the last thirty years.

-So it was that on this 12 May that Isabel, Charles Munch, and I joined Daniel to fly to Kingston.
-We were bringing the very fine Michael Sweerts Self-Portrait as my annual gift of a painting to Queen's.
+So it was that on this May 12th Isabel, Charles Munch and I joined

+Daniel to fly to Kingston.
+We were bringing the very fine Michael Sweerts

+Self-Portrait as my annual gift of a painting to Queen's.

 Although Charles and his partner Jane Furchgott have conserved the majority of the old master paintings we have given to the Agnes Etherington Art Centre, Charles had never been to Queen's before, but he had not been to Ottawa either, so he drove to the National Gallery there.
-Isabel went to Summerhill, where we were staying, to unpack, and I spent an hour with David de Witt, the Bader Curator at the Agnes, discussing various paintings.
+Isabel went to Summerhill to unpack, and I spent an hour with David de Witt, the Bader Curator at the Agnes discussing various paintings.

-At noon, we went to the first of the events prepared for the next two days, a luncheon at the new chemistry building where Victor Snieckus, the Bader Chair for Organic Chemistry, presented me with a truly moving compilation of greetings from more than fifty chemist friends around the world.
-Many of these - in Canada, in the United States, in Britain, France, and Switzerland - I had not heard from in years, and these greetings brought back such happy memories of our visits to them in their laboratories.
+At noon we went to the first of the events prepared for the next two days, a luncheon at the new Chemistry building where Victor Snieckus, the

+Bader Chair for Organic Chemistry, presented me with a truly moving compilation of greetings from more than 50 chemist friends around the world.
+Many of these, in Canada, in the United States, in Britain, France and Switzerland, I had not heard from in years and these greetings brought back such happy memories of our visits to them in their laboratories.

 Then, between 1:30 and 5:00, there was a chemistry symposium with two lectures, followed by a reception.
-The first lecture, by our old friend the Nobel Laureate Barry Sharpless, was a lighthearted review of his travels and of his great chemical discoveries.
-The second, by one of my best circumst friends, Professor Gilbert Stork of Columbia University, dealt with his efforts over the years to look at various synthetic routes to morphine.
+The first lecture, by our old friend the Nobel Laureate, Barry Sharpless, was a lighthearted review of his travels and of his great chemical discoveries.
+The second, by one of my best chemist friends, Professor Gilbert Stork of Columbia University, dealt with his efforts over the years to look at various synthetic routes to morphine.

-We were surprised but delighted to see Eva Kushner, the former president of Victoria University, who had come in from Toronto to bring us greetings from President Paul Gooch of Victoria University.
-She and Isabel went to the Bader Gallery in the Art Centre and then on to Summerhill to catch up on news, since Eva would be in Europe in June when we planned to be in Toronto for Isabel's fifty-fifth reunion.
+We were surprised but delighted to see Eva Kushner who had come in from Toronto to bring us greetings from President Paul Gooch of Victoria University.
+She and Isabel went to the Bader Gallery in the Art Centre and then on to Summerhill to catch up on news since Eva would be in Europe in June when we planned to be in Toronto for Isabel's 55th reunion.